Schoonology/stepdown/README.md

 ## How to install

+	npm install stepup

-Simply copy or link the lib/stepup.js file into your `$HOME/.node_libraries` folder.
+Or, simply copy or link the lib/stepup.js file into your `$HOME/.node_libraries` folder.

 ## How to use